0xAungkon/0xAungkon/README.md

 I'm a software engineer who is passionate about making contributing to open-source more approachable, creating technology to elevate people, and building community.
 Some technologies I enjoy working with include Wordpress Plugin Development, Python and Verient Api's, Machine Learning.
 <br>

-- A passionate Self-taught Front-end developer
+- A passionate Self-taught Full Stack developer
 - Playing CTF's at spare time
 - Currently learning Macine Learning by Self
 - Portfolio website [link](http://onlycoder.dev/)